JCMexplains/writing-for-success-2023/textbook.md

 Tone is the attitude toward your subject and audience that you convey through your word choice.

-Determining an Appropriate Style and Tone
+#### Determining an Appropriate Style and Tone

-Although accepted writing styles will vary within different disciplines, the underlying goal is the same---to come across to your readers as a knowledgeable, authoritative guide.
-Writing about research is like being a tour guide who walks readers through a topic.
-A stuffy, overly formal tour guide can make readers feel put off or intimidated.
-Too much informality or humor can make readers wonder whether the tour guide really knows what he or she is talking about.
-Extreme or emotionally charged language comes across as unbalanced.

-To help prevent being overly formal or informal, determine an appropriate style and tone at the beginning of the research process.
-Consider your topic and audience because these can help dictate style and tone.
-For example, a paper on new breakthroughs in cancer research should be more formal than a paper on ways to get a good night's sleep.

-A strong research paper comes across as straightforward, appropriately academic, and serious.
-It is generally best to avoid writing in the first person, as this can make your paper seem overly subjective and opinion based.
-Use Checklist 12.3 on style to review your paper for other issues that affect style and tone.
-You can check for consistency at the end of the writing process.
-Checking for consistency is discussed later in this section.
+When you write about research, you want to sound like you know what you're talking about.
+It's like being a tour guide and showing people around a topic.
+But you don't want to sound too fancy or too casual.
+You also don't want to use extreme or emotional language.
+To avoid these problems, think about your topic and your audience and choose a style and tone that fits.
+A paper on serious medical research should sound more formal than a paper on tips for sleeping better.
+It's also a good idea to avoid using "I" or talking about your personal opinions.
+Use the Style Checklist below to check your writing for other style issues, and make sure everything is consistent when you're done.

 #### Style Checklist

 - My paper avoids excessive wordiness.
 - My sentences are varied in length and structure.
 - I have avoided using first-person pronouns such as *I* and *we*.